atardecer17/graduation_project/README.md

 # graduation_project
-a database of tea plant
+A query website of tea germplasm resources